wtre/iBMSC/README.md

 * The window will now follow notes being moved by arrow keys.
 * When creating LNs in NT mode, the VPosition will snap to the highlighted note if any.
 * Added "Show Waveform on Notes".
+* Added "Define Measure" in Time Selection Tool.
+Allows defining a custom measure, add a measure line or remove measure lines.
+Also accessible via the Insert key while Time Selection Tool is selected.

 ## Keyboard shortcuts
 * Changed keybinding to allow note placement between D1 and D8: